-Here is our second annual list of what struck us as the best of the new.
+Here is my second annual list of what struck me as the best of the new.

 The Lords South Beach pop-up hotel at the Inn on Rivington Pop-up restaurants?
 Been there.
 Pop-up shops?
 Done that.
 But New York hasn’t seen a lot of pop-up hotels.
 Lords South Beach, Miami’s famed gay boutique hotel, changed that in June when it took over the Inn on Rivington lock, stock and headboards during Pride Week.
 Lords tweaked the décor with touches of its New York signature color – hot pink – and additions, like Ricardo Bellini’s pixel portrait of ElizabethTaylor rendered in Nespresso capsules in the lobby.